Tree Planting Program

 - The crew will then return to grind out the stump, remove the grindings and backfill with soil and seed.

 Once all completed, the property owner can request a new tree as outlined above.
+Please Note: Even though request may come in throughout the year, tress are planted in the spring and fall to ensure a better survival rate.

 Homeowner Alert